ping-n/ping-n/README.md

   backEnd: [Node, Sanity.io, Rails]
 }
 ```
-Currently explore different frameworks and building e-commerce porjects.
+Currently explore different frameworks and building e-commerce projects.
 Loving the developement experience of React and Vue with hot-loading capability.
 I am also learning python with the 100 days of python from [Angela Yu's 100 days of code course](https://www.udemy.com/course/100-days-of-code/)

 #### Thanks for visiting